Photo credit 2023: Robert A. Jonas

 Since 1986 Margaret has led retreats and conferences around the country for dioceses, congregations, and clergy, and for parish groups, religious communities, recovering addicts, women’s groups, and young adults.
 Topics have ranged from clergy wellness and intimacy with God to methods of prayer, but now her primary focus is on encountering God in the natural world and on cultivating wisdom, compassion, and courage in an age of climate change.
 As a follower of Jesus, she values the connection between contemplation and action.
 She treasures the power of prayer to purify and sustain our efforts to be agents of healing, hope, and justice in the world.

 Margaret is a member of the UCC Council for Climate Justice and serves on the Leadership Circle Executive Committee of Blessed Tomorrow — which is now launching a multifaith national climate campaign, One Home One Future.
 She is a long-time member of National Religious Coalition on Creation Care and serves on the Advisory Board of Sojourner Truth School for Social Change Leadership.
+In 2024 she joined The BTS Center Program Advisory Committee.

 Previous memberships include serving on the steering committee of the Genesis Covenant, an interfaith initiative in which faith groups across the country committed at a national level to cutting in half the carbon footprint of their facilities within ten years.
 The Episcopal Church adopted the Genesis Covenant at the 76th General Convention in July 2009.
-She was a founding member of Massachusetts Interfaith Coalition for Climate Action (now disbanded), was a leader in New England Regional Environmental Ministries, and served on the Working Board of Better Future Project, a Massachusetts non-profit that is dedicated to building the grassroots climate movement.
+She was a founding member of Massachusetts Interfaith Coalition for Climate Action (now disbanded), was a leader in New England Regional Environmental Ministries, and served on the Working Board of Better Future Project, a Massachusetts non-profit dedicated to building the grassroots climate movement.
 She has been active in Episcopalians for Fossil Fuel Divestment and Clean Energy Reinvestment, the grassroots network that supported the passage and implementation of divestment resolutions from Episcopal dioceses around the country.
 In July 2015 the 78th General Convention of the Episcopal Church voted to divest from fossil fuel holdings and to reinvest in clean energy development.

 Photo credit 2014: Tipper Gore